CMS-InfoSec/Aether_2/docs/production_readiness_review.md

 ### High

-1. **Simulation mode is enabled by default.** Production system configuration keeps `simulation.enabled: true`, which risks routing live orders through simulated paths unless explicitly overridden.
-Flip the default to `false` or enforce environment overrides in deployment manifests.【F:config/system.yaml†L1-L49】
+1. **Simulation mode is enabled by default.** ✅ Addressed: `simulation.enabled` now defaults to `false`, and runtime checks prevent enabling it when `ENV=production`, eliminating the risk of live orders hitting simulated paths.【F:config/system.yaml†L28-L31】【F:shared/runtime_checks.py†L69-L105】
 2. **Docker images run as root.** The risk API Dockerfile never drops privileges, exposing the container to escalation if the service is compromised.
 Introduce a non-root user and minimal filesystem permissions.【F:deploy/docker/risk-api/Dockerfile†L1-L22】
 3. **Redis cache is ephemeral.** The Redis deployment runs with a single replica and no persistent volume claims, so any restart wipes feature caches and session state.
 Provision Redis with persistence (or managed Redis) and high-availability to avoid cascading incidents.【F:deploy/k8s/base/redis/deployment.yaml†L1-L38】
 4. **Dual PostgreSQL drivers inflate attack surface.** Both `psycopg[binary]` and `psycopg2-binary` ship in the base dependency set, growing image size and expanding the patching surface.
 Standardise on a single driver (`psycopg` v3) for production images.【F:pyproject.toml†L5-L53】